AI Agent Security Checklist for Production (2026)

-A practical production baseline: execution gates, approvals, least privilege, replay, kill switch, and incident drills.
+Execution gates, approvals, least privilege, replay, kill switch, and incident drills — a practical baseline before you ship agents.

 Production AI agents need a practical baseline: execution controls, approval workflows, least privilege, audit trails, and incident readiness.
 This checklist gives teams a high-signal starting point.